Steven Fletcher (footballer): International career

 Fletcher was eligible to represent either England, his birthplace and the nation of his father, or Scotland, his mother's home country and his place of residence since the age of 10.
-Fletcher was the top scorer in the Scotland under-19 team which reached the final of the 2006 European Championship, losing to Spain.
+Fletcher was the top scorer in the Scotland under-19 team which reached the final of the 2006 under-19 European Championship, losing to Spain.
 Following the achievements of the under-19 side, Fletcher was named by The Scotsman newspaper as one of the "ten to watch" in Scottish sport during 2007.
 Fletcher made his debut for Scotland under-21s in the 2004–05 season.

 Fletcher was named in the Scotland squad for the first time in March 2008, for a friendly match against Croatia.
 Fletcher started the game and provided the assist for Kenny Miller to score the equalising goal in a 1–1 draw.
 He was substituted at half-time due to injury.
 He was dropped back to the under-21 team in September 2008, but was immediately recalled to the full squad after scoring twice against Slovenia under-21s.
 Fletcher scored his first full international goal in a 2–1 win against Iceland on 1 April 2009.

 After being left out of Euro 2012 qualification matches against Czech Republic and Spain, Fletcher publicly criticised head coach Craig Levein.
 Fletcher was then left out of the next Scotland squad, although Levein claimed that this was because Fletcher had not been playing regularly for his club side.
 When Levein attempted to select him for the squad in February 2011, Fletcher sent a text message stating that he did not want to join the squad.
 The dispute continued through the remainder of 2011, as Levein insisted that Fletcher would have to contact him first if he wanted to return to the squad.
 His club manager, Mick McCarthy, said in November 2011 that Fletcher wanted to play for Scotland and that the situation should be resolved.